Darshan Singh (spiritual master): Biography

 His Urdu Pharsi poems are published in five collections viz.
 Talash-e-Noor, Manzil-e-Noor, Mata-e-Noor, Jada-e-Noor and Mauj-e-Noor.
 He was awarded by Urdu Academy, Delhi and Urdu Academy, Uttar Pradesh for his books Manzil-e-Noor (1972) and Mata-e-Noor (1989).

 Some of his English publications include Portrait of Perfection: A Pictorial Biography of Sant Kirpal Singh (1981), Spiritual Awakening (1983), A Tear and a Star (1986), and The Wonders of Inner Space (1988).
 He also published hundreds of articles and poems on spiritual topics in various periodicals.
 His writings have been translated into fifty languages.

 During Darshan Singh's four world tours, he was presented with the keys to many cities and was honored by the Colombian parliament with its Medal of Congress and by the Congress of the United States with citations of merit.
 In 1986, Darshan Singh was invited to the United Nations on the invitation of Dr. Robert Muller, former Assistant Secretary General of the United Nations, to expound on the subject of inner and outer peace.
 During his visit, Darshan Singh held a prayer for world peace in the Security Council of the United Nations.

-Darshan Singh died on May 30, 1989, a few days before leaving for a tour of conferences in the West for 3 months, already all reserved.

-After the sudden death of Darshan, his biological son, Rajinder Singh (b.
-1946), succeeded him.
+Months before his conscious death (mahasamadhi) on May 30, 1989, Sant Darshan Singh told several close disciples at Kirpal Ashram that if they wanted anything from him, it would need to happen before the 30th of May.
+He is succeeded by Sant Rajinder Singh, his physical son (b.
+1946).